SodiumNickel/SaltyGameEngine/STYLE.md

 ...
 #endif // FOO_H
 ```
 The #define guard is in CAPS and of the form FILENAME_H.
-A comment of the guard should also be left at the endif for clarity.
+A comment containing the guard should also be left after the endif for clarity.

 #### Order of Includes
 dir/foo.cpp